 On the next screen is the Item Name.
 We’ll name this furniture paint project Victorian Dresser.

 - Create some Tags.
 Tag the type of furniture – desk, dresser, etc. Then add a style tag, such as Mid-Century, or Antique.
 Use tags to save any information that will help sort the items.
-Our tags will be Dresser, Victorian, Shabby Chic.
+Suggested tags might be be Dresser, Victorian, Shabby Chic.

 - You can create unlimited tags in Sortly, but to keep things simple, give each item 3-5 tags.
 You’ll find your Items easily in Sortly just by entering a tag in the search bar.